Respect for Human Rights

 - Accident/damage prevention (Danger prediction training)

-- Re-enforcement of traffic safety education for employees
+- Thorough re-education on traffic safety for employees

 Initiatives to Ensure Employee Safety